 Eventually, Musk decided that money transfer was the future of the company, and he terminated the other internet banking services that X.com provided.
 In 2001, the company took on the name PayPal and began a period of rapid expansion.
 Eventually, a few other services were added back into the mix.
 One of those is their business loan service, which PayPal calls Working Capital.

 The biggest draw of the PayPal Working Capital loan is that it avoids much of the hassle and complexity involved in the business loan process.
 Since these loans are only available for businesses that use PayPal processing, loan payments are paid directly as a percentage of future sales.
-Applicants select the percentage of sales to apply to the loan, with a minimum of 10% every 90 days.
+Applicants select the percentage of sales to apply to the loan, with a minimum of 10 percent every 90 days.
 This covers both the loan and the loan fee, which is single fixed amount.

 There is no traditional periodic interest rate, which makes this loan program fairly unique.
 Instead, applicants are charged a single fixed fee on the loan, the amount of which is determined by the individual business’s sales history, the amount of the loan, and the repayment percentage.
 A higher repayment percentage will lower the fixed loan fee.